 “I was completely shocked by the fact that they wanted me…it made me realise I’d done better than I’d originally thought.”

-Emily Linscott is a 15-year-old racing driver from the Basildon district in Essex, and is due to compete in her first full season of the Ginetta Junior Championship for Richardson Racing in 2018, having debuted as a wildcard entry last year for Elite Motorsport.
+Emily Linscott is a 15-year-old racing driver from the Basildon district in Essex, and is due to compete in her first full season of the Ginetta Junior Championship for Richardson Racing.

-Away from the track, Emily stays active playing sports for her school, as well as listening to music and spending time with her family.
+This follows her debut last year as a wildcard entry for Elite Motorsport.
+Away from the track, Emily stays active playing sports for her school, as well as listening to music and spending time with her family:

 “I like playing rounders and badminton and I play them both for the school team too.
 I also love listening to music, anywhere and everywhere.